 And if it rains, children can catch a movie in the indoor room and enjoy their dinner from the child-friendly Kids Club menu.

-Switch on or switch off
+Switch on or Switch off During these Kid-Friendly Holidays in Victoria

 Teens can switch off or stay switched on for their holidays – the choice is theirs.